 While it’s the amazing natural wonders that should draw you to the province, Ha Giang city is a great base to explore all these from.
 It’s larger than you would expect, but not overwhelming, and the streets are clean and relaxing to walk along.
 There are a couple of resorts, but also plenty of pleasant and welcoming guesthouses.

 How do you get there?
 Given Ha Giang’s position at the very north of the country, it’s easiest to head there from Hanoi.
-A ‘quick’ 6-hour bus journey will get you there, whether you opt for a Semi-Sleeper bus or a more luxury option, like the Luxury bus with TV, WiFi and reclining seats.
+A ‘quick’ 6-hour bus journey will get you there, whether you opt for a Semi-Sleeper bus or a more luxury option, like the Luxury bus with TV, WiFi, and reclining seats.

 Sapa is the name of both a district and its main town in the mountains of northwest Vietnam.
 Looking out over terraced rice fields and originally a hillside market town, Sapa is situated to make the most of its gorgeous views.

-As it’s now the centre of tourism in this area, you’ll find it less antiquated than you’d expect, with high-rises continually sneaking up to mar the skyline.
+As it’s now the center of tourism in this area, you’ll find it less antiquated than you’d expect, with high-rises continually sneaking up to mar the skyline.
 Spend a day or two here strolling the streets, enjoying being part of the bustle as the hill-tribes gather here, and then move on to Sapa’s main attractions.

 Like so many other places in this beautiful country, these main attractions are the spectacular landscapes in this part of the world.
-It’s a hiker’s paradise and even non-walkers will understand why.
+It’s a hiker’s paradise, and even non-walkers will understand why.
 Verdant rice terraces spill down the hillsides, dotted with minute villages and settlements, while nearby Fan Si Pan is the highest mountain in the country.
 Hoang Lien National Park offers more manageable hiking than this peak, but is every bit as glorious.

 How do you get there?
 There are lots of transport options for getting to Sapa.
 The cheapest is the sleeping bus, which takes just under 6 hours.
 Other buses are also available, as are the scheduled minivans.
 None of these have WC aside from the luxury bus.
 Privately hired minivans for up to 9 people or cars for up to 5 people are also on offer at the higher end of the budget.
 Trains, surprisingly, take longer than buses – approximately 8 hours – but are the best way to enjoy the scenery.